MadMacMad/SurfaceEdit/README.md

 Some progress:
 RealTime Texture Panting With UNDO/REDO - https://www.youtube.com/watch?v=x7kwf4HOW90
-It will be used in drawing a mask for layers
+It will be used in drawing masks for layers
 Sources: https://github.com/grenqa/Tilify/blob/master/Assets/Scripts/PaintableTexture.cs